 Federal and state exchange applications focus on readily available information, including the names, genders, dates of birth, and Social Security Numbers of those named in the policy.

 Health insurance applications also may ask you to share the following:

 The point of these questions is to let you know if you qualify for any subsidies, credits, and the like.
 But some insurance companies will ask you to share this information for statistical purposes.

-If you attempt to apply for health insurance after open enrollment has closed, you’ll also be asked to specify if one or more of a long list of “qualifying events” prevented you from picking a plan during that period.
+If you apply for health insurance after open enrollment has closed, you must specify if one or more “qualifying events” prevented you from picking a plan during that period.

 Among the events that could qualify you to buy a plan as part of a special enrollment period are:

-Earlier, it was mentioned that the Affordable Care Act allows insurance companies to charge people who use tobacco products up to 50 percent more for premiums than people who don’t use them.
+Earlier, it was mentioned that the Affordable Care Act lets insurance companies charge tobacco users up to 50 percent more for premiums.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.